Treatment for proctitis depends on the underlying cause of the inflammation.

 Mild cases of radiation proctitis may not require treatment.
 In other cases, radiation proctitis can cause severe pain and bleeding that requires treatment.
 Your doctor may recommend treatments such as:

 - Medications.
-Anti-inflammatory drugs such as sucralfate can be administered in pill, suppository or enema form.
+Medications are given in pill, suppository or enema form.
+They include sucralfate (Carafate), mesalamine (Asacol, Canasa, others) and sulfasalazine (Azulfidine), and metronidazole (Flagyl).
 These medications can help control inflammation and reduce bleeding.

-- Stool softeners and dilation can help open up obstructions in the bowel.
+- Stool softeners and dilation.
+These can help open up obstructions in the bowel.

 Proctitis caused by inflammatory bowel disease